-The fair value of most financial instruments held by CNP Assurances SA is determined based on the quoted market price, whenever quoted prices are readily and regularly available and represent actual and regularly occurring market transactions conducted on an arm's length basis.
+The fair value of most financial instruments held by the CNP Assurances Group is determined based on the quoted market price, whenever quoted prices are readily and regularly available and represent actual and regularly occurring market transactions conducted on an arm's length basis.
 The active market for such instruments is the market in which the most recent prices were quoted along with the largest volumes of transactions.
 The following financial assets are measured at their quoted market price: